grannycart/bibliography/Humanity.md

 }
 % The first chapter reads like Blood Meridian, with scalping and daggers stuck into eye sockets up to the hilt.
 % What's clear from this book is that the notion that western Indians were a gentle peace-loving people has been propagated to the extent that belies the truth.
 A huge portion of the Indians -- if not the majority -- raised up their warrior class and their culture celebrated masculinity and violence.
 A man proves oneself by slaying enemies and taking scalps.
 This was, of course, widely understood in the 20th Century, but it seems like we are losing the central truth of this in the wake of re-branding Indians as peaceful victims who simply had everything stolen from them while they passively stood by.
 They did not stand by, and they were not passive.
-% Page 57: Custer was offered Gatling guns, but turned them down.
 % Page 57-58: frontier surgeons learned to identify the arrows of different Indian tribes because they could then tell how deeply an arrow was embedded in a man.
 The worst wounds weren't from bullets or flint arrows, but from arrowheads made of iron the Indians got from whites -- the heads would curl when they hit bone making extraction difficult, damaging, and painful.
 The animal-tendon bindings would start to dissolve inside men, so the shaft would come out but leave the head behind.
 Some Indians deliberately left the bindings loose.
 % Somewhere in here (though I lost the exact page) is the story of one Indian coming on a couple of Indians from another tribe who tell him they are chowing down on meat from a soldier they just killed and offer him a bite.
 But they were just fucking with him.
 % Page 90: Consider a scout of the Shoshone (aligned with the whites) who was out preparing himself for war when the Sioux found him, shot him in the back, and scalped him, "from the nape of the neck to the forehead, leaving his entire skull ghastly and white.
 It was the boy's first battle."